pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-3/index.md

 ## Added new SharePoint commands

-SharePoint has always been a part of Microsoft 365 that's covered by the most commands in the CLI for Microsoft 365.
-In this release more commands where introduced that make managing SharePoint easier.
-The main subjects Application Customizers, Sharing Links and Navigation:
+The CLI for Microsoft 365 has a lot of commands for managing and accessing SharePoint.
+In this release, more commands were introduced that make managing SharePoint easier.
+The main subjects are Application Customizers, Sharing Links and Navigation:

 To add an application customizer to a SharePoint site, run: